islam-waheed/Semantic-Search-Using-Cosine-Similarity/README.md

 __Keyword Extraction__: Keyword extraction can be tricky.
 Different techniques like TFIDF, TF, and YAKE have their strengths and weaknesses.
 It can be challenging to choose the right technique or combination of techniques for a particular dataset.

-#  My dataset is medieum articles about machine and deep learning
+#  My dataset is medium  articles about machine and deep learning

 ## Used word cloud for word frequency that give greater prominence to words that appear more frequently in a source text
 ![image](https://github.com/islam-waheed/Semantic-Search-Using-Cosine-Similarity/assets/83949402/75457b8d-76ff-4557-846d-28e1660323a1)